 Denver’s first Latino mayor, Frederico Pena, was sworn into office in 1983.
 Originally from Texas and an attorney by trade, Pena had already served in the Colorado House of Representatives when he was elected Mayor.
 Under Mayor Pena’s direction, the city successfully weathered the financial troubles that resulted from the oil bust and other private sector failures.
 He found ways to reinvest in the city to spur economic growth, including the initiation of plans for the new Denver International Airport (DIA) and for a major league baseball team.
 The economy had rebounded by 1990 and the population swelled as new technical jobs attracted people from across the U.S. and abroad.
 Denver’s Tech Center hit the map as a technological hotspot of the nation, home to companies such as U.S. West, Qwest Communications, TCI, and EchoStar.
 Pena would later go on to serve as U.S. Secretary of Transportation and U.S. Secretary of Energy under President Clinton, and as Co-Chair of current President Barack Obama’s National Campaign.
 The popular Pena Boulevard, connecting DIA to Interstate 70, proudly boasts his name.

 Son of a former Denver City Auditor and brother of a former Governor of Colorado, William H. McNichols, Jr. continued the political line as he was elected Mayor of Denver in 1968.
 He served the Denver community until 1983.
 As his predecessor witnessed, Mayor McNichols also enjoyed great economic prosperity during his Administration.
 By the 1970s, Denver was booming as a result of exporting Colorado oil to stimulate the sluggish economy.
 The suburbs sprawled, dotted with shopping malls and restaurants, eventually leading to the opening of the Denver Tech Center.
-Mayor Bill, as he liked to be called, we Denver’s second-longest serving Mayor and also made significant strides with the water supply, building parks, swimming pools and recreation centers, and expanding the Denver Art Museum and the former Mile High Stadium.
+Mayor Bill, as he liked to be called, was Denver’s second-longest serving Mayor.
+He made significant strides with the water supply, building parks, swimming pools and recreation centers, and expanding the Denver Art Museum and the former Mile High Stadium.